jkbren/rank-turbulence-divergence/README.md

 ## Playground Notebooks
 1. [rank_turbulence_divergence](https://nbviewer.jupyter.org/github/jkbren/rank-turbulence-divergence/blob/master/code/rank_turbulence_divergence.ipynb), which uses the `rtd.py` script, where the actual implementation is.
+Note also that this is... where the bugs are going to be.
+If you find them, please yell at me.

 ## Installation and Usage